Skip to Content

 Common penalties for traffic offenses in Phoenix include:

-- Fines: Most traffic offenses result in fines, which vary depending on the offense.
+• Fines: Most traffic offenses result in fines, which vary depending on the offense.
 For example, speeding fines increase based on how far over the speed limit you were traveling.

-- Points on Your License: Traffic offenses typically result in points being added to your driving record.
+• Points on Your License: Traffic offenses typically result in points being added to your driving record.
 Accumulating too many points can result in the suspension of your driver’s license.

-- License Suspension or Revocation: Serious traffic offenses such as DUI or reckless driving can result in the suspension or revocation of your driver’s license.
+• License Suspension or Revocation: Serious traffic offenses such as DUI or reckless driving can result in the suspension or revocation of your driver’s license.

-- Jail Time: Some traffic offenses, particularly DUI or hit-and-run, can result in jail time.
+• Jail Time: Some traffic offenses, particularly DUI or hit-and-run, can result in jail time.
 The length of the sentence depends on the severity of the offense and whether you have any prior convictions.

-- Probation: In some cases, a judge may impose probation in place of jail time.
+• Probation: In some cases, a judge may impose probation in place of jail time.
 During probation, you may be required to attend traffic school, pay fines, or complete community service.

 Arizona Driver's License Revocation, Suspension & Traffic School

 If your driver's license is revoked, there will be a $20 reinstatement fee as well as the potential requirement to submit a Certificate of Insurance document (SR-22).
 Driver's license revocation is different than suspension.
 Moving violations such as driving under the influence of drugs, vehicular homicide, and aggravated DUIs are just a few of the ways to get your driving privilege revoked.
-A first-time simple DUI will not be enough to get your driving privileges revoked, however, a second or subsequent DUI conviction will be.
+A first-time simple DUI will not be enough to get your driving privileges revoked, however, a second or subsequent DUI conviction may be.
 Two counts of reckless driving or racing on highways will also constitute a revocation of your license.

 Having your driving privileges revoked can be viewed as a more permanent removal (that can be reinstated in most cases) while suspension is more of a temporary loss of driving privileges.
 The similarity between the two is that with both, the individual will have to apply for reinstatement.

 According to the Arizona Department of Transportation (DOT), "If you accumulate 8 or more points in any 12-month period, you may be required to attend Traffic Survival School (TSS), or your driving privilege may be suspended for up to 12 months."
-If you fail to attend require traffic school or you continue to drive on a suspended or revoked license, you could be facing misdemeanor charges.
+If you fail to attend required traffic school or you continue to drive on a suspended or revoked license, you could be facing misdemeanor charges.

 Need legal help with a traffic offense?
-Speak with a skilled Phoenix traffic lawyer for a free consultation.
+Speak with a skilled Phoenix traffic ticket lawyer for a free consultation.
 Call (602) 702-5431 or fill out our online form to get started.

 Arizona MVD Points System